 Inspiring Kid Entrepreneurs

-Deciding what you are going to do with you life is a daunting task for anyone, formally educated or not.
+Deciding what you are going to do with your life is a daunting task for anyone, formally educated or not.
 Some homeschoolers are apprehensive about their future.
 Will they attend college, technical school, apprentice, or jump right into the world of business?
-Of course any and all of those are great options.
+Of course, any and all of those are great options.
 But, imagine if you started a business before you graduated.
 Imagine if you could use the profits from your business to fund your future endeavors.
 As entrepreneurs, we're always looking for inspiring business stories for kids.
 The most important tip is to follow your passion.

 If you ever watch Shark Tank, you've probably seen the flops and the successes.
 The most inspiring business stories are always the ones that start with a kid with an idea and a family who rallies behind them with support.
 After all, a successful entrepreneurship relies upon a team that believes in the project.
 Mark Cuban offers tips on how to help children with an idea for a business start up.